 • A set of deep coadds.
-One deep coadd will be created for each of the ugrizy bands, plus DMS-REQ-0279 a seventh, deeper, multi-color coadd.
-These coadds will be optimized for a reasonable DMS-REQ-0281 combination of depth (i.e., employ no PSF matching) and resolution (i.e., visits with significantly degraded seeing may be omitted).
+One deep coadd will be created for each of the ugrizy bands, plus description of depth, deeper, multi-color coadd.
+These coadds will be optimized for a reasonable description of depth (i.e., employ no PSF matching) and resolution (i.e., visits with significantly degraded seeing may be omitted).
 Transient sources (including Solar System objects, explosive transients, etc), will be removed.
 Care will be taken to preserve the astrophysical backgrounds90.